-Of the three latest firms, Bristol-Myers Squibb (B-MS) is shedding the most emploees, cutting 800 jobs by the end of the month in a drive designed to save it $2.5bn by 2012.
+Of the three firms, Bristol-Myers Squibb (B-MS) will shed the most employees with plans to cut 800 jobs by the end of the month in a drive designed to save it $2.5bn by 2012.

-A company spokesperson told in-PharmaTechnologist that the 800 job losses, which include both vacant and filled positions at operations around the world, are part of the 4,300 earmaked for elimination in December 2007.
+A company spokesperson told in-Pharmatechnologist.com the 800 sackings, which include both vacant and filled positions at manufacturing operations around the world, are part of the 4,300 earmaked for elimination in December 2007.

-On a smaller-scale, Jazz Pharmaceuticals is cutting 71 jobs, approximately 24 per cent of its workforce.
+On a smaller-scale, Jazz Pharmaceuticals is cutting 71 jobs, approximately 24% of its workforce.
 The company, which eliminated 33 positions in June and 67 in November, is looking to reduce spending and grow sales of key products like Xyrem and Luvox, according to CEO Samuel Saks.

 Similarly, Swiss biopharmaceutical firm Arpida is eliminating 60 jobs, reducing its workforce to just 20 permanent employees.
 A company statement explained that the move will help reduce its monthly cash burn to CHF1m ($896,696) by April next year.